OAuth defines four roles:

 The authorization server is what the user interacts with when an application is requesting access to their account.
 This is the server that displays the OAuth prompt, and where the user approves or denies the application’s request.
-The authorization server is also responsible for granting access token after the user authorizes the application.
-As such, the authorization server will typically have two primary URLs, one for the authorization request and one for applications to use to grant access tokens.
-These are usually something such as:
+The authorization server is also responsible for granting access tokens after the user authorizes the application.

 The client is the app that is attempting to act on the user’s behalf or access the user’s resources.
 Before the client can access the user’s account, it needs to obtain permission.
 The client will obtain permission by either directing the user to the authorization server, or by asserting permission directly with the authorization server without interaction by the user.

 Confidential clients are clients which have the ability to maintain the confidentiality of the

 client_secret.
 Typically these clients are only applications that run on a server under the control of the developer, where the source code is not accessible to users.
-These types of applications are commonly referred to as “web apps,” since they are most often accessed by a web browser.
+These types of applications are commonly referred to as “web apps,” since they are most often running on a web server.

 Public clients cannot maintain the confidentiality of a

 An access token is the string used when making authenticated requests to the API.
 The string itself has no meaning to the application using it, but represents that the user has authorized a third-party application to access their account.
 The token has a corresponding duration of access, scope, and potentially other information the server needs.

 A refresh token is a string that is used to get a new access token when an access token expires.
 Not all APIs use refresh tokens.